-It is not uncommon for the Mercedes-Benz instrument cluster (IC) to stop working or gauges to malfunction.
+It is not uncommon for the Mercedes-Benz instrument cluster (IC) to stop working or gauges malfunction.
 Here is a list of the most common symptoms:

 - Mercedes Instrument Custer is dead.